bumbungbu115/Caro-Game/Readme.md

 ## Description:

-<div style="text-align: justify"> ***Cờ Caro*** is a game like TicTacToe in which two players alternately
-put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of **five Xs** or **five Os** before the opponent does.
-Besides, 2 players can chat with each other in LAN. </div>
+***Cờ Caro*** is a game like TicTacToe in which two players alternately put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of **five Xs** or **five Os** before the opponent does.
+Besides, 2 players can chat with each other in LAN.

 ***Cờ Caro*** has 2 playing modes: